On the complexity of finding large odd induced subgraphs and odd colorings: Dynamic programming algorithms

 Given an edge $e$ of $(T,L)$ such that the tables of both edges incident with one endvertex of $e$, say $f,f'$, have been computed, we compute the table of $e$ as follows.
 Let us denote by $(A,\overline{A}), (X,\overline{X})$, and $(Y,\overline{Y})$ the cuts associated with $e,f$, and $f'$, respectively.
 For each pair of representatives $R_A, R_{\overline{A}}$ of the cut $(A,\overline{A})$, the value of $T_A[R_A, R_{\overline{A}}]$ is the largest $T_X[R_X, R_{\overline{X}}] \cup T_Y[R_Y, R_{\overline{Y}}]$, such that $R_X, R_{\overline{X}}, R_Y$, and $R_{\overline{Y}}$ satisfy the following conditions with regard to $R_A$ and $R_{\overline{A}}$: \begin{itemize} \item[(i)] $R_A \equiv_2^A R_X \triangle R_Y$, \item[(ii)] $R_{\overline{X}} \equiv_2^{\overline{X}} R_{\overline{A}} \triangle R_Y$, and \item[(ii')] $R_{\overline{Y}} \equiv_2^{\overline{Y}} R_{\overline{A}} \triangle R_X$. \end{itemize}

 We proceed with this computation, starting from the leaves, in a bottom-up manner, having previously rooted $T$ by choosing an arbitrary edge, subdividing it, and making the newly created vertex the root of $T$.
-Observe that in the final stage of the algorithm, when the tables of both edges $f,f'$ incident with the root have been computed, we compute the table for the root node as described above, with $\overline{A} = \emptyset$, since $X \cup Y = V(G)$ in this case.
+Observe that in the final stage of the algorithm, when the tables of both edges $f,f'$ incident with the root have been computed, we compute the table for the root node as described above, with $\overline{A} = \emptyset$, since in this case $X \cup Y = V(G)$.
 Of the three conditions described above, condition~(i) becomes trivial, since $R_A=\emptyset$, and conditions (ii) and (ii') simplify to $R_{\overline{X}} \equiv_2^{\overline{X}} R_Y$, and $R_{\overline{Y}} \equiv_2^{\overline{Y}}R_X$, respectively.
+This immediately implies that, provided that the tables are updated correctly, the table for the root node will indeed contain an optimal solution.